 8. Ask the experts

-Reminder: until you’re sure if an outrageous news story is real or not, keep your cursor off the “share” button.
+Important reminder: until you’re sure if an outrageous news story is real or not, keep your cursor off the “share” button.

 How do you protect yourself from fake news?
 Sound off in the comments below!